tsnellgrove/dark_castle3/doc/to_do.md

 	7) if game_ending != 'tbd' then app_main calls the 'end' function to buffer the end of game text
 	8) app_main saves the updated objects to the save pickle and resturns 'output' and 'end_of_game' to web_main

-The key take-away from the app_main flow is that, both before and afater the player's command execution call, the game "gets a turn".
+The key take-away from the app_main flow is that, both before and after the player's command execution call, the game "gets a turn".
 These ad-hoc pro-active or responsive game actions are what the Machine construct enables.

 The Modular Machine Components:
+Michines are composed of Triggers, Switches, Conditions, Results, and the framework of the Machine itself which orchestrates all of these.
+I'll detail each of these below.

 Triggers:
 Triggers are the Player Commands or Switches that can start Machines.
 The information about a Trigger lives in the Machine class itself - a given Switch has know "knowledge" that it's the trigger for a machine and multiple Machines could have the exact same Trigger (this makes sense when you think about Player Commands being triggers).